 Disadvantages of Public-Private Partnership

 - Cronyism – Most of the government expenditure is aimed at improving the living standards of the people, and at times, profit is not the primary incentive.
 In case of untimely PPP or a PPP going wrong, the people might suffer because private players may not put the need of the people first

 - Inflation – When it comes to full divestiture, the government loses control over pricing, which may lead to excessive hikes in prices and may cut out a huge segment of consumers from benefitting.

 - Loss of Time and Effort – There have been failed cases of PPP wherein the governments were forced to nationalize private companies and intervene to stabilize the economies.

-- Public-private partnership PPP has its advantages and disadvantages and choosing the right model is of utmost importance for any project to succeed.
-At times the lack of autonomy for the private player may cause unnecessary delays while at other instances, the excess freedom may make the projects unsustainable.
+- Public-private partnership PPP has its advantages and disadvantages, and choosing the right model is of utmost importance for any project to succeed.
+At times the lack of autonomy for the private player may cause unnecessary delays, while at other instances, the excess freedom may make the projects unsustainable.

-- Gradual phasing into privatization is advisable as it may bring up several different problems that need to be solved before a full divestiture because need and state of different economies vary.
+- Gradual phasing into privatization is advisable as it may bring up several different problems that need to be solved before a full divestiture because the need and state of different economies vary.

-This has been a guide to What is the Public-Private Partnership (PPP) & its Definition.
+This article has been a guide to What is the Public-Private Partnership (PPP) & its Definition.
 Here we discuss the public-private partnership types and how PPP agreements work along with examples, advantages & disadvantages.
 You can learn more about from the following articles –